richteraj/vim-cmake/README.md

     * @jmirabel for fixing concatenation of cmake arguments.
     * @T4ng10r for the project generator option.
     * @Squareys for a small overhaul of the project, the initial test and travis setup.
-    * @darth for fixing passing arguments to CMake command
+    * @darth for fixing passing arguments to CMake command.
+    * @richteraj for the initial support for opening configure errors during `:CMake` in the quickfix list.

 ## License